Witness: Exec said Qatar had up to $15M available for bribes

 Bedoya became the first soccer official to testify at the trial of Napout; Manuel Burga, the former head of Peru’s soccer federation; and Jose Maria Marin, the former president of Brazil’s soccer federation.
 The three are charged in federal court in Brooklyn with racketeering conspiracy, wire fraud conspiracy and money laundering conspiracy.

-Testifying Monday in Spanish through a translator, Bedoya said Fox Sports paid for his and Chiriboga’s trips to the 2010 Champions League final, which the network televised in the U.S.
+Testifying in Spanish through a translator, Bedoya said Fox Sports paid for his and Chiriboga’s trips to the 2010 Champions League final, which the network televised in the U.S. He gave a colorful account of meeting Grondona, saying the session was held in a small room of a Buenos Aires gas station owned by the Argentine, so tiny that Deluca had to stand in the doorway.

+He said Grondona wore a ring that soccer officials felt compelled to kiss that had the words inscribed ”Todo pasa (Everything passes).”
+Grondona removed the ring after his wife died.

 Bedoya said the presidents of the governing bodies of Bolivia, Colombia, Ecuador, Paraguay, Peru and Venezuela banded together to award commercial rights to the 2015 Copa America to Full Play rather than rival Traffic Group, which held them from 1987-2011.